Should you get veneers or implants?

 Dental implants are one of the most reliable restorations in dentistry, with an over 95% success rate.
 In most situations, dental implants work well without any significant issues.

 Implants have such a high rate of success because they actually fuse to the bone and anchor in place.
 This makes them much more stable than removable dentures that rest on the gums.
-Patients usually find tooth implants much easier to eat and talk with than conventional dentures.
+Patients usually find teeth implants much easier to eat and talk with than conventional dentures.

 Traditional bridges require cutting down adjacent teeth to act as anchors for missing teeth.
 Since implants are instead anchored in bone, much like natural tooth roots, adjacent teeth can be preserved.